whatsacomputertho/skopeo/docs/skopeo-copy.1.md

 **--retry-times**

 The number of times to retry.

+**--retry-delay**

-Retry wait time will be exponentially increased based on the number of failed attempts.
+Fixed delay between retries.
+If not set (or set to 0s), retry wait time will be exponentially increased based on the number of failed attempts.

 **--src-username**